 Beginning on June 3, 2019, our Treatment Transport program will provide grants to reduce the cost of rideshare trips booked through the Roundtrip app or call center for qualifying patients.

 The Treatment Transport program will support patients being treated for any disease for which PAN provides assistance.
 To view a list of covered diseases, click here.

 The criteria for PAN's Treatment Transport program are:

-- » The patient must be getting treatment for heart failure, metastatic breast cancer or multiple sclerosis.
+- » The patient must be getting treatment for a disease that PAN covers.

 - » The patient must have Medicare health insurance that covers his or her qualifying medication or product.